cboyce183/Zendomo/README.md

 - git
 - Python > v2.7

+To do this:

 - brew install docker
 - brew install docker-compose
 - npm is probably fine but check the version...
+- if you dont have git I dont know how you are reading this
+- you should have python, but check python --version, and get it if you dont

 then download docker from their website, run it until you see the green light...